stephaniewilkinson/old-website/README.md

 # Logistics
 **Schedule.**
-My work hours are 9-5 M-F Pacific.
-Expect to hear from me outside of these hours, but don't feel any obligation to respond until you start work (unless I say it's urgent).
+My work hours are 9-5 M-F. Expect to hear from me outside of these hours, but don't feel any obligation to respond until you start work (unless I say it's urgent).
 If you do respond, I won't expect you to respond outside of working hours subsequently.

 **Calendar.**
 I keep my calendar updated.
 My team can book time with me by sending an invite--no lead-up necessary.